Updated : 08/09/2016

 * Information not yet provided by national authorities

-If you buy a new car in Luxembourg, you must have it checked for roadworthiness in the 3 to 5 years at the latest from the date of its initial roadworthiness check and registration.
+If you buy a new car in Luxembourg, you must have it checked for roadworthiness no later than 3.5 years from the date of its initial roadworthiness check and registration.

 If you have a used car in Luxembourg, you must have it tested for roadworthiness 1 year after the date of the last roadworthiness check.